Door manufacture by British Motor Heritage

 Door Pulls May 2011

-The door pulls attach to the door using screws in nylon nuts, and trying to close Vee's door from half to fully shut while in motion just by pulling on the handle rather than opening and closing the door I managed to pull the rear screw out of its nut.
-So when ordering something else I ordered four GHF1027 (aka 13H2494), two to fit and two for spares for one or other of the cars.
+They attach to the door using screws, until 1973 the plain handles had self-tappers going straight into the door skin through the card, with the combined door pull and arm rest there are nylon 'nuts' pushed into the door skin and fatter self-tappers that screw up at an angle through the pull into the nuts.
+This must mean that prior to 1973 there was just a small plain hole in the skin as there is not an equivalent nut shown in the catalogues, the plastic nuts needs a larger specially-shaped aperture as shown.
+However the different handles seem to have had different fixing centres as well.
+One day while trying to close Vee's door from half to fully shut while in motion just by pulling on the handle rather than opening and closing the door I managed to pull the rear screw out of its nut stripping it.
+So when ordering something else I ordered four GHF1027 (originally 13H2494), two to fit and two for spares for one or other of the cars as and when.

 Door Cards March 2021: